Updated: December 2020

-Not all career paths are created equal and hiring managers will only give your resume a few seconds of attention when scanning through piles of resumes.
-Here’s what recruiters look for in their 6-second resume scan.
+Not all career paths are created equal.
+If you happen to be on a career path that is less-than straight-forward, you know what I’m’ talking about.
+In addition to figuring out how to brand your career path, you might also be aware that hiring managers will only give your resume a few seconds of attention when scanning through piles of resumes.
 If you’ve had an unconventional career path, resume gaps, or other unexpected career segues you’ll want to select your resume format carefully.
-The different resume formats provide you with the opportunity to get back in the game when the time comes.
-Here is how to select the perfect resume format for your situation.
+Each resume format supports a different type of branding strategy.
+Therefore you will need to know how to select the perfect resume format for your situation.

-A functional resume is useful for people who have gaps in their work history, frequently changed jobs, changed careers, or workforce re-entry.
-This resume style is used to highlight your abilities rather than your chronological work history.
+The functional resume format can be useful for highlighting your most relevant information, even if it is not your most recent experience.
+This type of resume is used to highlight your abilities rather than your chronological work history.
 You will still need to showcase your work history and include the dates, but this will be towards the bottom of your resume instead of the top.

-In this format, you will highlight skills that are transferable to the industry for which you are applying.
-For instance, a stay at home mom who ran a soccer league for 2 years, may want to show the organization, management, and scheduling skills she has perfected during this time.
+In a functional resume, you will highlight skills that are transferable to the industry for which you are applying.
+For instance, a stay at home mom who ran a soccer league for 2 years, may want to show case the management, and scheduling skills she has perfected during her time away from the office.
 These experiences will be laid out on your resume, after your professional summary and key skills area.
 Your summary of professional experience will only include the names of the company, titles, and dates with perhaps a short description of what you did at the company.
 Any of the transferable skills that were performed at these companies should already be listed towards the top.
 This information is followed by your education and training unless your education and training are recent and/or will help you in summarizing your transferable skill set.
-To learn more about transferable skills and access our list of 22 skills to gain from volunteering, check out this blog post.

 When to Use a Functional Resume